raeldc/joomla-dom-xray/README.md

 What is Joomla!
 DOM X-Ray
 =================

-Latest Release is **DOM X-Ray Version 0.1 (Prototype)**
+Latest Release is **DOM X-Ray Version 0.2 (Unstable but Working as Planned)**

-For now, only the XPath Bar is working.
-The Inspector(where you'll see the identifier occurances) doesn't work yet.

 DOM X-Ray is a Joomla 1.6 DOM scanning/debugging tool.
 It is installed as a plugin and is triggered by Joomla "onBeforeRender".
 It works almost similar to CSSEdit's X-Ray but it doesn't show the location of the Element Identifiers in the CSS files.
 (Use Firebug/Webkit Inspector for those purposes)
-Instead it shows you the URLs where the Element Identifiers appeared throughout Joomla.

-As you go from page to page, X-Ray learns the URLs in which the indentifiers are found.
-The Inspector will show those recorded URLs.
-Each Joomla template will have different records.
+For now, the data was taken from http://rc.hrpr.com/j16.
+Thanks to their hard work, we can identify the default class/id outputs of Joomla!

 Installation
 ------------